kiaraRobles/YodaTranslate/README.md

 YodaTranslate
 =====================

 An iOS app that translates your messages to Yoda speak, and l33t speech too!
-Translations are generated with [mashape API](www.mashape.com), and a messaging style translation built with an the [PTSMessagingCell](https://github.com/ppanopticon/PTSMessagingCell) class.
+Translations are generated with [mashape API](www.mashape.com), and a messaging style translation UI is built in part, with the  [PTSMessagingCell](https://github.com/ppanopticon/PTSMessagingCell) class.
 Choose a translation style, type a message, then the app responds with the translation.

 ![](http://i.imgur.com/V88UiKk.png)